How to Make Fantastic Deviled Eggs

-- After you've finished making and decorating your deviled eggs, stick toothpicks in the tops of the eggs around the edges.
+- After you've finished making and decorating your deviled eggs, stick toothpicks in the tops of the eggs around the egg white edges.

-- Now cover with plastic wrap.
+- Now cover loosely with plastic wrap.
+LOOSELY.
+Then cover this with more plastic wrap.
 The toothpicks will keep the wrap from touching the eggs, and you'll arrive at your destination with them looking as beautiful as the moment you finished making them.